Crucifixion: Pre-Roman states

 The earliest section of the Book of Deuteronomy is widely believed to have been composed in Jerusalem in the 7th century BCE.
 Beginning with Paul the Apostle (writing in Galatians 3:13), some authors have interpreted the text in Deuteronomy as an allusion to crucifixion.
 This reference is to hanging the corpse of an executed criminal on a tree, possibly as a form of deterrence.

 The earliest clear reference to crucifixion may be a post-mortem one mentioned by Herodotus in the third book of his Histories.
 Polycrates, the tyrant of Samos, was executed in 522 BCE by Oroetus (satrap of Lydia), and his dead body was then crucified.

-In his Histories, Herodotus describes the execution of a Persian general at the hands of the Athenians during the second Persian invasion of Greece in about 479 BC: "They nailed him to a plank and hung him up ... this Artayctes who suffered death by crucifixion."
+In his Histories, Herodotus describes the execution of a Persian general at the hands of the Athenians during the second Persian invasion of Greece in about 479 BCE: "They nailed him to a plank and hung him up ... this Artayctes who suffered death by crucifixion."
 The Commentary on Herodotus by How and Wells remarks: "They crucified him with hands and feet stretched out and nailed to cross-pieces; cf. vii.33.
 This act, supposedly unusual on the part of Greeks, may be explained by the enormity of the outrage or by Athenian deference to local feeling."

 In 332 BCE, Alexander the Great is reputed to have crucified 2,000 survivors from his siege of the Phoenician city of Tyre, as well as the doctor who unsuccessfully treated Alexander's lifelong friend Hephaestion.
 Some historians have also conjectured that Alexander crucified Callisthenes, his official historian and biographer, for objecting to Alexander's adoption of the Persian ceremony of royal adoration.

 In Ancient Carthage, crucifixion was known to be imposed on generals for suffering a major defeat.
 In 238 BCE, during the Battle of the Saw, rebel leaders (including Spendius and Hannibal) were crucified by the Carthaginians.
 In 202 BCE, the Carthaginian general Hannibal who had suffered defeat in several battles of the Second Punic War disembarked at the Roman-controlled city of Leptis Parva in hopes of avoiding crucifixion.

 In 87 BCE, after the Judean Civil War, Alexander Jannaeus was reported to have crucified 800 rebels in Jerusalem.